ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 To give an example, after [Smashing Magazine](https://www.smashingmagazine.com) moved away from five different technical platforms (including WordPress) to the Jamstack with the Netlify CDN^[[<cite>How Smashing Magazine Manages Content: Migration From WordPress To Jamstack</cite>](https://www.smashingmagazine.com/2020/01/migration-from-wordpress-to-jamstack/)], their time to first load went down from 800ms to 80ms – a factor of 10!
 Smashing Magazine had 2.5 million visits each month (80,000 each day) at the time of running the project.
 You might want to verify that by yourself and visit [testmysite.io](https://testmysite.io/), key in the address `smashingmagazine.com` and see the impressive HTML download times for different continents.

 Loblaw, Canada´s largest food retailer, is another great example.
-Justin Watts, Engineering Director at Loblaw Digital, points out in his [talk on Jamstack_conf_sf 2019](https://youtu.be/6VGu4PvEBag) that by moving to the Jamstack for one of their core businesses, <q>[Shop like a mother](https://youtu.be/qT4asha9cRA),</q> they recognized extreme website improvements:^[[<cite>Loblaw Digital, Launching sites and campaigns in minutes with no-ops.</cite>](https://www.netlify.com/customers/loblaw/)]
+Justin Watts, Engineering Director at Loblaw Digital, points out in his talk [<cite>What got us here, won’t get us there</cite>](https://youtu.be/6VGu4PvEBag) on Jamstack_conf_sf 2019, that by moving to the Jamstack for one of their core businesses, <q>[Shop like a mother](https://youtu.be/qT4asha9cRA),</q> they recognized extreme website improvements:^[[<cite>Loblaw Digital, Launching sites and campaigns in minutes with no-ops.</cite>](https://www.netlify.com/customers/loblaw/)]
 - 17.5x faster contentful paint (from 12.3s down to 0.7s)
 - 9.4x faster time to interactive